FlowerMr/my-thesis-paper/README.md

 Refinement of trust score with dermatologist feedback

-PDF
-The full paper is available as PDF: Download PDF

 Citation
 If you use this repository in your research, please cite:

 graphql
-Copy code
 @article{golkar2026fair,
   title={Fair and Explainable Deep Learning for Skin Lesion Classification Across Fitzpatrick Skin Types}, author={Golkar Khouzani, Mohammadreza},